Guest Post by Lexington Law

 Here is the bottom line: Take out a loan only if you can comfortably afford the payments and still have a significant amount of money in savings.
 Aim to have at least six months to a year’s worth of living expenses.
 If a downturn occurs, you may need to draw upon that money in savings.
 If you put down a large amount as a loan down payment, you risk losing that money plus your new car or house if you can no longer make loan payments.

 One thing to know is that the Federal Reserve does not set interest rates on your loans.
 That said, Fed policy has an indirect effect on many loans.
 Take car loans, which tend to be for a medium length of time such as 60 months (five years).
 If the Fed nudges interest rates up, the rates for auto loans are likely to increase as well and by about the same percentage.
 The story is similar for home equity line of credit rates, credit card rates, and rates for any line of credit.
-Their rates go up along with an increase in the rate the Fed sets.
+Their rates tend to go up along with an increase in the Fed's target rate.

 The takeaway?
 Based on interest rates alone, now could seem like a good time to take out a car loan or HELOC before the Fed potentially increases rates next year.